Raftagi

-Raftagi (رفتگی, also Romanized as Raftagī; also known as Raftakī, Rafteh Keh, and Raftekeh) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 740, in 158 families.
+Raftagi (رفتگی) (Note: Also romanized as Raftagī; also known as Raftakī, Rafteh Keh, and Raftekeh) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 740 in 158 households.
+The following census in 2011 counted 773 people in 207 households.
+The 2016 census measured the population of the village as 775 people in 228 households.